 - The International Foundation Program (IFP) helps international students who meet academic requirements but need additional English language support.

-- Students who successfully complete the IFP transition into full-degree programs.
+- Students who complete the IFP transition into full-degree programs.

 5. Mature Student Admission